Overview

 : This page is visible, meaning that its URL was discovered through an organic route (through links on other visible pages or the sitemap)hidden

-in the formats list when scraping a URL:
+in the formats when scraping a URL:

 mode provides a traditional diff format similar to Git’s output.
 It shows line-by-line changes with additions and deletions marked.